Barmil/korean-analysis/README.md

 ### Automatic Translation

 When an OpenAI API key is provided, the tool will automatically:
+- Fix and split concatenated/misspelled Korean words (e.g., "분위기 기분이" → ["분위기", "기분"])
 - Translate Korean words to English (batch processing - all words in one API call)
 - Generate pronunciation guides (romanization)
 - Create example sentences in Korean with English translations

-The translation uses efficient batch processing - all words are sent in a single API request for faster execution and lower cost.
+The translation uses efficient batch processing - word fixing, splitting, and translation all happen in a single API request for faster execution and lower cost.
+Fixed/split words are automatically added to the vocabulary list.

 Example output in CSV:
 ```